MackHeller/project-team-24-public/deliverables/iteration-01.review.md

  * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
  * Where: PHYSICAL LOCATION AND/OR ONLINE

+  Meeting 1:
+  - Thursday Oct 6th 2016
+  - The meeting took place in person in room 3200 BA.
+  - The purpose of the meeting was to discuss our project options.
+Each group member put forward a list of ideas.
+We then analysed the positives and negatives or each idea (giving each one a final score).
+  Please refer to Brainstorming Google Doc (link under Artifacts)

+  Meeting 2:
+  - Sunday Oct 16th 2016
+  - The meeting took place over Google hangouts
+  - We finalised which problem we were going to solve.
+We discussed roles, target audience, workflow, weekly tasked and initial blockers.
+Please refer to Idea Pitch in artifacts.

+  Meeting 3:
+  - Sunday Oct 23th 2016
+  - The meeting took place over Google hangouts
+  - We reviewed what we did this week.
+Discussed additional ways to organise ourselves, discussed goals for future weeks.

 ## Process - Reflection